Protests and uprisings in Tibet since 1950: 2008 protests and uprisings

-Self-immolations 2009-Present
+Self-immolations

-As of July 2020, 156 monks, nuns, and ordinary people self-immolated in Tibet since 27 February 2009 when Tapey, a young monk from Kirti Monastery set himself on fire in the marketplace in Ngawa City, Ngawa County, Sichuan.
+As of July 2020, 156 monks, nuns, and ordinary people have self-immolated in Tibet since 27 February 2009 when Tapey, a young monk from Kirti Monastery set himself on fire in the marketplace in Ngawa City, Ngawa County, Sichuan.
 Some of the protesters who set themselves on fire were teenagers.
 Most such incidents have taken place in Sichuan province, especially around the Kirti Monastery in Ngawa City, Ngawa County, Sichuan, others in Gansu and Qinghai provinces and Tibet Autonomous Region.
 Self-immolation protests by Tibetans also occurred in India and Kathmandu, Nepal.
 In 2011 a wave of self-immolations by Tibetans in China, India and Nepal occurred after the Phuntsog self-immolation incident of March 16, 2011 in Ngawa County, Sichuan.
 The Dalai Lama has said he does not encourage the protests, but he has praised the courage of those who engage in self-immolation and blamed the self-immolations on "cultural genocide" by the Chinese.
 Premier Wen Jiabao said that such extreme actions hurt social harmony and that Tibet and the Tibetan areas of Sichuan are integral parts of Chinese territory.
 According to The Economist, the self-immolations have caused the government's attitude to harden.

 Self-immolations by Tibetans protesting Chinese domination of Tibet have had a greater impact than earlier protests; despite considerable loss of life during the Tibetan protests in 2008 on the part of both the Tibetan and Han population in Tibet, casualties were simply not reported by the Chinese government.
 Self-immolations, on the other hand, result in dramatic images of the protester while burning or afterwards which can be easily transmitted over the internet to news media and supporters.
 Internet access has reached even remote areas in the parts of China where Tibetans live.